 Despite still not being as popular as other operating systems such as Microsoft Windows and macOS, Linux has been gaining traction within the global gaming community.
-Gabe Newell, founder of the game developing company Valve, may be mostly to blame after he boldly declared in 2013 that “Linux is the future of gaming.”
-Moreover, Steam games come as fortune for the Linux community, and now anyone can download or play various games on Steam either free or by paying few bucks.
+Gabe Newell, founder of the game developing company Valve, maybe mostly to blame after he boldly declared that “Linux is the future of gaming.”
+Moreover, Steam games come as a fortune for the Linux community, and now anyone can download or play various games on Steam either free or by paying a few bucks.

 Best Cheap Steam Games For The Linux Gamers

-If you want to give a gift to someone who swears by Linux as the operating system to play games with but you don’t know what game titles to give them, don’t worry as this article will get you covered.
-Here are some of the best cheap steam games that you should consider as gifts for gamers.
+If you want to recommend someone who swears by Linux as the operating system to play games with, but you don’t know what game titles to give them, don’t worry as this article will get you covered.

 If you don’t prefer to buy those cheap steam games or play Steam games online, in that case, I recommend you to offer a list of free Steam games for your friends and family.
 Moreover, you can also check my previous article on a list of the best Linux games and a tutorial, in case, you don’t know how to play games on Linux.